Dev-EndLess/Vanilla-JS-WheaterApp/README.md

 # Custom Weather-App with Vanilla JS by DaveGray

-Command to Start local development :

-## netlify dev
+## netlify dev - Start local development

 ### Tutorial on Youtube